SimonVS97/movie/README.md

-# movie
+# movieAPI

-## Project Description
+## Description
 This is a web server that stores information about users and movies in a database and edits the database based on http requests.
-Users an be created, their information read and updated and deleted.
+Users an be created, their information read, updated and deleted.
 The movies that are stored in the database can be added to the favorite list of a user.

-## How to get the project running
-The server runs on this URL. https://movie-app-svs.herokuapp.com/ You can send your requests to this server with Postman.
-Please read the documentation for information on the endpoints.
+The server also implements authentication and authorization of the user.

-## Tech Stack
+## Technologies
+This project was created with:
 * Node.js
 * Express
 * MongoDB